<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=191589654984215&amp;ev=pageview&amp;noscript=1">

 consider a different rollout model

-in late 2022, the commonwealth of virginia passed the virginia literacy act (vla) with mandates similar to those outlined in “new york city reads,” with one key difference – it isn’t scheduled to take effect until the 2024-25 school year. this has allowed time for the development of a strategy to create the various systems and processes needed for successful implementation of a plan that can scale to serve the entire state. they have used the time to gather input from all key parties–teachers, administration, students, and families. the va dept. of ed.’s slow rollout includes several elements that echo the strategy guidance offered in our art of implementation framework—vision alignment, implementation roadmap, communication plan, teaming, success metrics & monitoring. all key elements of the plan—communication, instructional materials, training, student and division progress assessments, and parent and community engagement—are taken into account.
+in late 2022, the commonwealth of virginia passed the virginia literacy act (vla) with mandates similar to those outlined in “new york city reads,” with one key difference – it wasn’t scheduled to take effect until the 2024-25 school year. this allowed time for the development of a strategy to create the various systems and processes needed for successful implementation of a plan that can scale to serve the entire state. they have used the time to gather input from all key parties–teachers, administration, students, and families. the va dept. of ed.’s slow rollout includes several elements that echo the strategy guidance offered in our art of implementation framework—vision alignment, implementation roadmap, communication plan, teaming, success metrics & monitoring. all key elements of the plan—communication, instructional materials, training, student and division progress assessments, and parent and community engagement—are taken into account.

 aligning to the science of reading means learning new methods, taking some steps, making adjustments, and adapting to new instructional practices over time while taking into account what is working for students. while teachers may be on board with the changes in principle, it is only through successful practice with students, over time, that they will achieve the necessary mindset for robust implementation.